Add If conditions

 - Choose an operator, such as Greater Than.

-In Studio v11 and later, the Between operator includes both of the specified values as well as the values between them.
+In Studio v11.x, the Between operator includes both of the specified values as well as the values between them.

-The Between operator for Studio v10.x scripts that are run in Studio v11.2 and later versions appears separately as A > 2 and A < 3 to represent that it is not inclusive.
+The Between operator for Studio v10.x scripts that are run in Studio v11.2 appears separately as A > 2 and A < 3 to represent that it is not inclusive.

-Studio v11.2 and later versions convert the v10.x From-To operator to Between; v10.x will display the Between operator in the current version of Studio as From-To.
+Studio v11.2 converts the v10.x From-To operator to Between; v10.x will display the v11.x Between operator as From-To.

 Transaction with Foundation does not currently support linked dynamic list files that are used by the In List and Not In List operators.